A review of Gaussian Markov models for conditional independence: Abstract

 \section{Abstract}

 Markov models lie at the interface between statistical independence in a probability distribution and graph separation properties.
 We review model selection and estimation in directed and undirected Markov models with Gaussian parametrization, emphasizing the main similarities and differences.
-These two models are similar but not equivalent, although they share a common intersection.
-We present the existing results from a historical perspective, taking into account the amount of literature existing from both the artificial intelligence and statistics research communities, where these models were originated.
-We also discuss how the Gaussian assumption can be relaxed.
-We finally point out the main areas of application where these Markov models are nowadays used.
+These two model {classes} are similar but not equivalent, although they share a common intersection.
+We present the existing results from a historical perspective, taking into account the amount of literature existing from both the artificial intelligence and statistics research communities, where these models were originated. {We cover classical topics such as maximum likelihood estimation and model selection via hypothesis testing, but also more modern approaches like regularization and Bayesian methods.} We also discuss how { the Markov models reviewed fit in the rich hierarchy of other, higher level Markov model classes.} Finally, we close the paper overviewing relaxations of the Gaussian assumption and pointing out the main areas of application where these Markov models are nowadays used.